jenkinsci/environment-dashboard-plugin/README.md

 After installing the plugin, you'll get a new option in the Build Environment section of a job configuration page.
 If your job deploys to an environment, check the box and complete the form using the context sensitive help.

+You can also specify how long to retain the dashboard data, the default is set to 30 days.
+Any data older than 30 days from the current time is automatically deleted.

 Once you have run at least one job with a populated Details for Environment dashboard section, you now have enough data to generate a dashboard.
 On the Jenkins home page, click the + to create a new view and create a view.
 If you leave all settings blank, you will see the deployments of all components into all environments.
+You can also limit the deployment history shown when you click on the environment name on the dashboard.
+The default is last 10 deploys.